-- 31. (1) A chief officer of a prescribed entity is responsible for - - (a) identifying risks to which his entity is exposed; - (b) establishing strategies to mitigate or manage those risks; and - (c) ensuring those strategies are implemented. - (2) All risks shall be managed in accordance with the policies established by the Governor in Cabinet on the advice of the Financial Secretary. - (3) All insurance coverage shall be taken out through the Risk Management Office.
+- (a) identifying risks to which his entity is exposed; - (b) establishing strategies to mitigate or manage those risks; and - (c) ensuring those strategies are implemented. - (2) All risks shall be managed in accordance with the policies established by the Governor in Cabinet on the advice of the Financial Secretary. - (3) All insurance coverage shall be taken out through the Risk Management Office. - 32.
+(1) A prescribed entity shall not enter into any transactions in foreign currencies (other than in US Dollars) except with the written authorisation of the Financial Secretary.